summitto/pgp-packet-library/README.md

 ./clang_analyze.sh
 ```

 from the repository root.
+(It can also be run from any location as long as the path to the script is correctly specified.)
 After the analysis is done, follow the instructions printed to the terminal to view the resulting report.

 # Credits